-The HATS flask GC-MSD program measures a couple of HFCs.
+The HATS flask GC-MSD program measures several HFCs.
 Below are links to data files and figures for HFC-152a.

 Atmospheric dry mole fractions (parts-per-trillion or ppt) of HFC-152a measured by GC-MSD in the HATS flask program.
 Each point represents a monthly mean at one of 8-12 stations: Alert, Canada (ALT), Summit Greenland (SUM), Barrow, Alaska (BRW), Mace Head, Ireland (MHD), Trinidad Head, California (THD), Niwot Ridge, Colorado (NWR), Cape Kumukahi, Hawaii (KUM), Manua Loa, Hawaii (MLO), American Samoa (SMO), Cape Grim, Australia (CGO), Palmer Station, Antarctica (PSA), South Pole, Antarctica (SPO).